Estimating trisection genus via gem theory: Basic notions of gem theory

-\begin{remark} {\em The regular genus is a PL invariant, extending to higher dimension the classical genus of a surface and the Heegaard genus of a $3$-manifold.
-It succeeds in characterizing spheres in arbitrary dimension and a lot of classifying results via regular genus have been obtained, especially in dimension $4$ and $5$ (see \cite{Casali-Cristofori-Gagliardi Complutense 2015}, \cite{generalized-genus} and their references).
+\begin{remark} {\em The regular genus extends to higher dimension the classical genus of a surface and the Heegaard genus of a $3$-manifold.
+In addition to the characterization of spheres in any dimension, it yielded many classification results, especially in dimension $4$ and $5$ (see \cite{Casali-Cristofori-Gagliardi Complutense 2015}, \cite{generalized-genus} and their references).
 Moreover, the regular genus is strictly related to the {\it G-degree}, a PL invariant arising within the theory of {\it Colored tensor models} in theoretical physics (\cite{Casali-Cristofori-Dartois-Grasselli}, \cite{Casali-Cristofori-Grasselli}, \cite{Casali-Grasselli 2019}). } \end{remark}